A TWO-WEEK, MUSICAL THEATRE AND VOICE WORKSHOP FOR YOUNG SINGERS, ACTORS AND DANCERS FROM ACROSS THE TRIANGLE

 HOW DO I TAKE PART IN SUMMER GLEE?

 New and returning students should REGISTER.
-All students will be contacted after registering and given a confirmed time for their vocal assessment, which will take place on the campus of UNC, Chapel Hill on April 22nd.
-2017, and after that, by appointment according to availablity.
+All students will be contacted after registering and given a confirmed time for their vocal assessment, which will take place on the campus of UNC, Chapel Hill on April 21, 2018, and after that, by appointment with Sean Grier at Durham School of the Arts.

 New students are encouraged to register regardless of experience.
 We are looking for participants, who love to sing, have a great attitude and want to improve their performance skills.
 This welcoming and supportive program is structured to be able to cater individually to students at all levels.